BELL RINGING

 Note: Minor means a method on six bells, Major means a method rung on eight bells and Triples means seven bells were interchanging with the tenor, bell number eight, ringing last throughout.

-The school summer holidays allowed two of our young ringers, Olivia and Oscar, to achieve notable firsts as can be seen in the recently rung quarter peals.
+The school summer holidays allowed two of our young ringers, Olivia and Oscar, to achieve notable firsts as can be seen in these recently rung quarter peals.
 Congratulations to both!

 Tuesday, 2 September 2025 in 45mins(3–1–18 in D) 1440 Cambridge Surprise Minor Composed by Paul J Flavell1 Nicholas Wilkins 2 Fraser A Storie 3 Anne M Anthony 4 Oscar Brooks-Wilkins 5 J Richard Anthony 6 Paul Flavell (Conductor) Probably first quarter with no plain leads for all |